godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 -  **Negative**: Light becomes subtractive instead of additive.
 It's sometimes useful to manually compensate some dark corners.
 -  **Specular**: Affects the intensity of the specular blob in objects affected by this light.
 At zero, this light becomes a pure diffuse light.
 -  **Bake Mode**: Sets the bake mode for the light.
 For more information see :ref:`doc_baked_lightmaps`
 -  **Cull Mask**: Objects that are in the selected layers below will be affected by this light.
+Note that even disabled objects will still cast shadows.
+You'll need to modify the `cast_shadow` property on the GeometryInstance itself to change this.

 Shadow mapping
 ^^^^^^^^^^^^^^